 Is there anything you won’t edit or critique?

-I don’t edit or critique poetry, LGBQT fiction, erotica, romance, or any material with explicit content, simply because I don’t read stories in those areas and don’t feel like I would be the most qualified person to help you if you write for those venues.
+I don’t edit or critique poetry, LGBQT fiction, erotica, romance, or any material with explicit content, simply because I don’t read stories in those genres and don’t feel like I would be the most qualified person to help you if you write in them.